openSUSE/combustion/README.md

 /sysroot is unmounted and mounted again, so that the default subvolume gets reevaluated and directly booted into.

-The ignition-firstboot-complete service in the final system runs, which deletes the flag file.
-This means that combustion is not run on subsequent boots.
+The ignition-firstboot-complete service in the final system runs, which creates the firstboot_happened flag file.
+Thus combustion does not run on subsequent boots.